AleatoryCM/AleatoryCM/README.md

 ### Hi there 👋

 My name's Cass Aleatory (or just Cassie if you prefer).
 You might also know me as @rk_firestorm, the handle I use across all my social media platforms.
 I'm an independent game developer and writer.
 While telling stories is my specialty, I'm also a pretty experienced programmer who's worked in C#, Java, C++, HTML, CSS, and Processing (Java based).
-I enjoy experimenting with other game development roles in my spare time, such as music composition, sound design, graphics art, community management, and user experience design.
+In my spare time, I enjoy experimenting with other game development roles, such as music composition, sound design, graphics art, community management, and user experience design.

 I graduated from Verona Area High School in the spring of 2017, and am currently working towards two Bachelor's degrees.
 I'm a triple major in English: Professional Writing & Publishing, Media Arts & Game Development: Technology, and Film Studies at the University of Wisconsin in Whitewater.
 I'm also a member of the University Honors Program there.